Polyanyanwu/graces-buffet-pp4/docs/deployment.md

 ![Clone options](/docs/images/deployment/cloning_options.png)

-    1. via HTTPS
+**Through the HTTPS**

-* click HTTPS option and copy the link given
+* Click HTTPS option and copy the link given
 * You may also click on the Download Zip button and get a compressed zip file of the repository downloaded to your machine.
-* You can also click Open with GIthub desktop if you have it installed
+* You can also click Open with GitHub desktop if you have it installed
 * Navigate to the directory on your machine where you want to store the cloned repository.
 * Open your Terminal and type: ```git clone``` and paste the link copied above.
 * Press **Enter** and the local clone will be created.